Skip advert

 Advertisement - Article continues below

-Following Dacia's brand refresh in 2022, the Jogger now features a sharper front-end that looks very similar to that of its smaller stablemate, the Sandero supermini.
-Of course, beyond that, the stretched wheelbase and a higher roof line at the rear mark the Jogger out as the more practical proposition.
+Following Dacia's brand refresh in 2022, the Jogger now features a sharper front end that resembles its smaller stablemate, the Dacia Sandero supermini.
+Beyond that, the stretched wheelbase and higher roof line at the rear mark the Jogger out as the more practical proposition.

-Initially, Dacia offered just a single engine option for its seven-seater model; a 108bhp 1.0-litre, three-cylinder petrol unit mated to a six-speed manual transmission, but has since added a 138bhp full-hybrid version to the range.
-The Jogger Hybrid 140 features a 1.6-litre petrol engine and two electric motors under its bonnet, a 1.2kWh battery and multimode automatic gearbox.
+Initially, Dacia offered just a single engine option for its seven-seater model, a 108bhp 1.0-litre, three-cylinder petrol unit mated to a six-speed manual transmission, but has since added a 138bhp full-hybrid version to the range.
+The Dacia Jogger Hybrid 140 features a 1.6-litre petrol engine with assistance from a pair of electric motors powered by a 1.2kWh battery pack.
+The Hybrid is the only way to get a Jogger with an automatic gearbox.

 Three available trim levels underline the simplicity of the range.
-The entry-level Essential (not available with the hybrid model) includes rear parking sensors, cruise control, air-conditioning, a DAB radio and Bluetooth, but we’d recommend upgrading to the mid-range Expression (previously named Comfort) trim which adds useful modular roof bars, electrically-adjustable door mirrors, front parking sensors, climate control and an eight-inch media touchscreen with Apple CarPlay and Android Auto smartphone connectivity.
-The top-of-the-range Extreme trim's main benefit, aside from items such as diamond-cut alloy wheels, floor mats, boot protection and a central armrest, is the inclusion of integrated sat-nav with an enhanced audio system and an extra USB port.
+The entry-level Essential (not available with the hybrid model) includes rear parking sensors, cruise control, air-conditioning, a DAB radio and Bluetooth.
+We’d recommend upgrading to the mid-range Expression (previously named Comfort) trim because it adds some useful modular roof bars, electrically adjustable door mirrors, front parking sensors, climate control and an eight-inch media touchscreen with Apple CarPlay and Android Auto smartphone connectivity.
+The top-of-the-range Extreme has diamond-cut alloy wheels, integrated sat-nav, an enhanced audio system, and an extra USB port.

 Advertisement - Article continues below